Project

 Nutmeg harvesting in Bronkendik Village, West Papua (courtesy of Ekonomi Hijau)

 Yohanes Klemens is an exemplary cacao farmer from Klaisu village, South Gresi sub-district, Jayapura district.
-He has been involved in many cocoa related trainings and has shared what he has learned with his community.
+He was involved in many cocoa related trainings and shared what he has learned with his community.
 He has done several things consistently these past years:

 • Spreading information on the importance of rehabilitating cacao plantations and using clonal seeds to increase production,